Different Types Of Pastry and What You Can Make With Them

 Choux pastry is a sweet French pastry that is most commonly filled with piped creams and fillings to make delicious little treats such as éclairs and cream puffs.
 The pastry is made from flour, butter, water and eggs for extra richness.
 The basic dough is cooked over the stove and eggs are added thereafter to provide leavening.

 Try making our classic Chocolate Éclairs

 This paper-thin type of pastry is popular in Mediterranean-style baking.
 Phyllo pastry (sometimes written filo) is traditionally layered and parcelled around a filling and brushed with butter before being baked in the oven.
-It’s generally made with a combo of flour, water, salt and a little oil.
+It’s generally made with flour, water, salt and a little oil.
 Phyllo pastry is pretty versatile and can be folded, layered, ruffled or rolled into whatever your heart desires.
 The most common savoury creations made with phyllo pastry are spanakopita and tiropita, as well as sweet favourites like baklava.

 Try our Apple-Filled Phyllo

 Suet has been used to make pastries for centuries.
 Suet is the visceral fat found around the kidneys and loins of pigs and cows.
 It’s a popular choice of fat due to its unobtrusive flavour and the richness it adds to meals.
 If you’re a bird-lover, you may be familiar with this ingredient as its used to bind homemade bird feed.
 Suet is used similarly in pastry making as a binding element in place of butter or lard.